SeldonIO/seldon-core/examples/kubeflow/README.md

     PERSISTENCE=0

-That's it!
-Quite simple right?

-The only thing we need to do is to run the `build_image.sh` for all the reusable components.
+Once this is defined, the only thing we need to do is to run the `build_image.sh` for all the reusable components.

-Here we show the manual way to do it, but we recommend to just run `make build_pipeline_steps`.
+Here we show the manual way to do it:

 ```bash